TitanLegends/Titan-Legends/README.md

 TitanLegendsMarketplace.sol Overview:

 The NFT Marketplace is the first marketplace where users are able to buy and sell Titan Legends NFTS natively in the $TITANX token.
 Since the NFTs were originally minted using the $TITANX token, it will allow users to keep transactions within the exosystem, adding to the utility of TitanX.
-Per each transaction, there is a 3% marketplace fee in $TITANX that is directed towards the DragonX vault, removing $TITANX from circulation.
+Per each transaction, there is a 3% marketplace fee in $TITANX that will remove $TITANX from circulation.

-DragonX Vault Contract Address: 0x96a5399d07896f757bd4c6ef56461f58db951862

 Read more in the Whitepaper here: https://docs.titanlegends.win/